SamMThompson/CPU-S_Emulator/resources/READ_ME.txt

 	1. Operations (such as add, multiply, etc.) utilize python arithmetic, not Boolean logic, and
 	2. The address bus isn't implemented.
 Instead, components communicate directly.

+Data memory is "volatile".
+That is, a program that changes data memory, only changes memory for that session.
+If you wish to make permanent changes to the data memory, you must change the dm.txt file.

 Main Components